rucowboi/rucowboi.github.io/README.md

    ```bash
    npm run build
    ```
-3. Follows errors thrown if they occur.
+3. Follow errors suggestions if they occur.
 Certain fields and data have to match excatly.
 Custom changes may be required.

 ## Notes
 - The provided notes below offer additional details.
 Some names may have been updated or outdated.